 Reduce how long you do physical therapy after a car accident with help from Arrow Physical Therapy & Rehabilitation

 Do you want to reduce how long physical therapy after a car accident takes?
 Arrow Physical Therapy & Rehabilitation can help.
-We offer complimentary screenings designed to pinpoint the type of injury your accident has caused.
+We offer free screenings designed to pinpoint the type of injury your accident has caused.
 Our team also has lots of experience building individualized therapy plans that are intended to provide benefits like:

 - Faster injury recovery

 - Improved muscle strength